4/29/2020

 Derek Salmon

 Yeah.
 No, it's a good question.
-I think that, Chris, you've asked us before kind of what that spread of emphasis is.
+I think that, Chris, you've asked us before kind of what that spread of that is.
 I can't give you a percent.
 I can't give you names.
-But what I can tell you is when you look at the growth in the participation of our energy market overall, and certainly Creed is a strong reflection of that.
-It's a big part of our overall franchise.
-As I mentioned before, the fastest growing participants in our energy franchise this year is buy-side, corporates, and banks.
+But what I can tell you is When you look at the growth in the participation of our energy market overall, and certainly Creed is a strong reflection of that, it's a big part of our overall franchise.
+As I mentioned before, the fastest growing participants in our energy franchise this year is buy side, corporates, and banks.
 Those are the three fastest growing participants.
 So if you asked about who's participating more broadly, who's expanding the utilization, it's exactly those customers that we focus on for that end user connection to our core product.
-We haven't seen that change in the last couple of weeks, and we don't anticipate that change.
+We haven't seen that change. in the last couple of weeks, and we don't anticipate that changing.
 As I mentioned, the reason and utility of a WTI contract being physically delivered is that it converges directly to those underlying barrels.
 I think the question that you're posing is, you know, if this contango continues to stay steep the way it is, what's the impact on the global oil market?
 Well, as I mentioned before, this is not an issue that's only impacting WTI right now.
-You're seeing that Data Brent traded a significant discount to ICE Brent futures right now for exactly the same reasons.
+You're seeing the dated Brent traded a significant discount to ICE Brent Futures right now for exactly the same reasons.
 So I think it's about a five, between a five and seven dollar disconnect right now.
 So global oversupply and a lack of demand and the storage issues globally is impacting the overall oil market.
-So it's not a function of customers saying, hey, WTI is no longer my physical risk because the reason people use WTI is once the export ban was lifted in 2015, it became the underlying physical asset that they were exposed to.
-If they were in Europe or in Asia actually importing those products.
-The reason I mentioned at the top of the call my comments on the broadening and accelerated use of participation in our markets and energy crude and refined from Europe and Asia is explicitly because it's reflective of the globalization that Terry alluded to and Ken spoke to at the top of the call and the significant growth we've seen in end user participants in our energy market.
-So, you know, triple digit growth out of Asia, 50, 48 percent, I think, percent growth in Europe is indicative of the way in which WTI has become a global benchmark.
-That is the physical risk that people are facing.
+So it's not a function of customers saying, hey, WTI is no longer my physical risk because the reason people use WTI is once the export ban was lifted in 2015, it became the underlying physical asset that they were exposed to. if they were in Europe or in Asia actually importing those products.
+The reason I mentioned at the top of the call my comments on the broadening and accelerated use of participation in our markets and energy crude and refined from Europe and Asia is explicitly because it's reflective of the globalization that Terry alluded to and Ken spoke to at the top of the call and the significant growth we've seen in end-user participants in our energy markets.
+So, you know, triple-digit growth out of Asia, 50, 48 percent, I think, percent growth in Europe is indicative of the way in which WTI has become a global benchmark because that is the physical risk that people are facing.
 To your point about storage, I can't control for that.
 The market can't control for that.
 Nobody loves the fact that oil is priced as low as it is right now.
-Data Brent is trading this morning and I think I said about a five to seven dollar discount to Ice Brent and it's reflecting exactly what our physical market is reflecting.
-So, Data Brent and WTI reflect the physical.
-Ice Brent futures don't have the physical component to it.
+David Brent is trading this morning at, I think, I said about a $5 to $7 discount to ICE Brent.
+And it's reflecting exactly what our physical market is reflecting.
+So, dated Brent and WTI reflect the physical.
+ICE Brent futures don't have the physical component to it.
 So, it's actually pricing.
 It doesn't reflect the underlying price of the barrel of oil in the North Sea right now.
-So, you want to be a little bit careful when you look at the Ice Brent right now because it does not reflect where you can sell a barrel.
+So, you want to be a little bit careful when you look at the ICE Brent right now because it does not reflect where you can sell a barrel.
 Thanks, Derek.

 speaker